soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 ![Go to Threat management \> Explorer](media/cab32fa2-66f1-4ad5-bc1d-2bac4dbeb48c.png)

-To use Explorer, in the Security &amp; Compliance Center, go to **Threat management** \> **Explorer**.
+To use Threat Explorer, in the Security &amp; Compliance Center, go to **Threat management** \> **Explorer**.

 > [!IMPORTANT]
-> Office 365 Threat Intelligence is now part of Office 365 Advanced Threat Protection Plan 2, with additional threat protection capabilities.
+> Office 365 Threat Intelligence is now part of Office 365 Advanced Threat Protection Plan 2, along with additional threat protection capabilities.
 To learn more, see [Office 365 Advanced Threat Protection plans and pricing](https://products.office.com/exchange/advance-threat-protection) and the [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).

 ## Explorer overview

 Explorer displays information about suspected malware and phish in email and files in Office 365, as well as other security threats and risks to your organization.
 When you first open Explorer, the default view shows email malware detections for the past 7 days.
 Explorer can also show security protection features in Office 365, including [Safe Links](atp-safe-links.md) and [Safe Attachments](atp-safe-attachments.md) and can be modified to show data for the past 30 days.

+> [!NOTE]
-If you have a trial subcription for Office 365 Advanced Threat Protection Plan 2 or Office 365 E5, you will only see detections and email data for the past 7 days.
+> If you have a trial subcription for Office 365 Advanced Threat Protection Plan 2 or Office 365 E5, you will only see detections and email data for the past 7 days.

 ![Explorer shows info about top malware and targeted users](media/8e8c1582-d6f4-4521-8591-686a1cb01f7e.png)

-Use the View menu to change what information is displayed.
+Use the **View** menu to change what information is displayed.

 ![The View menu for Explorer](media/2bb34f58-555f-4967-ba55-740334ef1f8e.png)